clarin-eric/curation-dashboard/curation-api/README.md

 ## What it does

-The Curation API is the heart of the curation standalone application as well as the curation web application.
+The Curation API is the heart of the curation standalone application (maven module curation-app) as well as the curation web (curation-web) application.